worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

 is easy: for instance, when talks are ready to show, just call method 'show(CurrentState.SHOW_TALKS)' and stream builder will be notified.

 To understand how it works, take a look to [talks screen](lib/app/ui/talks/).

+### Features
+In this folder we have grouped domain + data layers of clean architecture.
+The reason to group these layers by feature is that we want to reduce the number of folders that are usually used in clean architecture and build a more pragmatic folders structure.

 ## Limitations of Stream builder pattern
 - We need add BehaviorSubjects from rxdart to make things easier.